wmwxwa/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 Upstream holds configuration for the upstream server to which Tyk should proxy requests.

 **Field: `url` (`string`)**
-URL defines the upstream address (or Target URL) to which requests should be proxied.
+URL defines the upstream address (or target URL) to which requests should be proxied.

 Tyk classic API definition: `proxy.target_url`.